nkaira/React-To-Do-List/README.md

 # React To Do List (using classes).
 Welcome to my web app.
 Thats my third work.
+In this project localStorage used as an emulation of requests to the server.

 ## Installation
 Firstly make sure that you have latest version of browser installed.